+Our human rights due diligence >

+Supply chain due diligence (SCDD) programs >

+Respond

-- Our human rights due diligence > - "Our assessments" in our Human Rights Report □ - Supply chain due diligence (SCDD) programs > Respond We develop human rights action plans for each country that has undertaken an assessment, each with an agreed timeline.
+We develop human rights action plans for each country that has undertaken an assessment, each with an agreed timeline.
 Human rights champions have been appointed within these countries, as part of a network.
 The responsibility of this network is to ensure that action plans are managed and implemented by each country, and respect for human rights is firmly established in the business.

 The human rights champions manage the implementation of the action plans locally.
 Our tobacco business head office provides the champions with training materials on the UN Guiding Principles on Business and Human Rights, as well as support with specific points within the action plans.

 Read more:

-- "Role of local governance" in our Human Rights Report □ - Human rights impact assessments and self-assessment questionnaires: key findings > Measure We have been measuring the effectiveness of our action plans, which include an individual set of key performance indicators to measure the effectiveness of our improvements over time.
+Human rights impact assessments and self-assessment questionnaires: key findings > Measure We have been measuring the effectiveness of our action plans, which include an individual set of key performance indicators to measure the effectiveness of our improvements over time.
 Our human rights champions track the implementation of each action item and report on a quarterly basis to the human rights team to measure progress.
 There are various ways to measure the effectiveness of our responses in our leaf supply chain.
 One of them is the number of issues which we observe during subsequent crop cycles.
 Read more on Sustainable farming practices and farmer livelihoods Report Our understanding of our obligations under the UN Guiding Principles is to "know and show" that we are aware of the potential human rights-related risks to which we may be connected, and that we are taking appropriate steps to manage those that occur.
 The UN Guiding Principles encourage corporate transparency to the benefit of a broad set of stakeholders.
 We are committed to this level of transparency and disclosure.